alisaifee/coredis/docs/source/compatibility.rst

 SETNX
 *****

-Set the value of a key, only if the key does not exist
+Set the string value of a key only when the key doesn't exist.

 - Documentation: `SETNX <https://redis.io/commands/setnx>`_
 - Implementation: :meth:`~coredis.Redis.setnx`